echo2echo/Perl-Web-Images/README.md

 # Perl-Web-Images

+#
+# Instructions for resize_images.pl
+#

+This script was made on Ubuntu Linux
+Place your images ( jpg jpeg png ) you would like to display in a public folder such as the following...
+/var/www/MySite.net/public_html/MyDirectory
+Then place the resize_images.pl in the same directory as your images# You may need to install imagemagick.
+You may need to install imagemagick for this script to run To install on Ubuntu linux try the following...
+$ sudo apt install imagemagick or build from source... see  https://imagemagick.org for instructions When run this command will overwrite the existing thumb images named "thumb_*"

+Run the command..as follows
+$ ./resize_images.pl
+If it works you will see a list of files converted to thumbnails

+#
+# Instructions
+#

 This script is for someone (a photographer for example) who would like to display web pages of images paginated into separate sheets/pages.

 [Visit this link](https://joelrader.net/cgi-bin/galleries/) to see a demo of the script in action.